decaporg/decap-cms/website/content/docs/customization.md

 * name: The name of the collection (or file for file collections) which this preview component will be used for.
   * Folder collections: Use the name of the collection
   * File collections: Use the name of the file
 * react_component: A React component that renders the collection data.
-Four props will be passed to your component during render:
+Six props will be passed to your component during render:
   * entry: Immutable collection containing the entry data.
   * widgetFor: Returns the appropriate widget preview component for a given field.
   * [widgetsFor](#lists-and-objects): Returns an array of objects with widgets and associated field data.
 For use with list and object type entries.